Safe Foreign Real Estate Investment:

 Existing property transactions

-When the property is already built and exists — the previous two mechanisms aren't needed.
-The solution is simple: transaction closes only after the property is registered in your name in local land registry.
+When the property is already built and existing — the previous two mechanisms aren't needed.
+The solution is simple: deal closing occurs only after the property is registered in your name in the local land registry.
 Money transfers — ownership transfers.
 Simultaneously.

 Money doesn't transfer before you have proprietary protection.
 Whether protection is a caveat, Escrow, or full registration — protection first, money after.